Your one-stop destination to learn about all things Real Estate

 • Is there an agreement between the parties?
 If you have a question about something, clarify it in writing.
 That is the best protection in making sure an item will remain with the property after closing.

-• Intangible- Intangible real property would include all the benefits, interests and rights that come along with owning the physical real estate.
+• Bundle of rights- Intangible real property would include all the benefits, interests and rights that come along with owning the physical real estate.
 These legal rights include the right to possess property, control property within legal limits, enjoy property and use it legally, exclude others from your property, encumber property by lessening your right of ownership in any way, and the right to dispose of the property by sale, will, or transfer.
-This would also include easements- which is the right to cross or use someone else’s land for a purpose (easement appurtenant goes with the land and is recorded with the county), mineral rights, water right, etc.

 Real property stays with the real estate property, and personal property stays with the owner.
 A frequently used term in real estate for any item that “stays” with the real estate property is also to refer to it as “conveying” with the property too.